 It is important for a hunter to know the tides (both times and their extent) to get the most out of a hunting trip, and to return safely.
 Even a one foot drop in water level can leave a hunter stranded with water too shallow to navigate, and muck too thick to walk through.
 Strong, fast currents can develop that can challenge a boater's navigational skills, or even sweep a boat out to sea.
 Tide tables are available from many sources, including newspapers, local TV stations, local marinas, bait shops and weather services e.g. The Weather Channel, National Oceanic and Atmospheric Administration, Saltwatertides.com and University of South Carolina's tide predictor (links can be found in the right column.)

 Long Island has terrific waterfowling opportunities.
 It's a major wintering area for greater scaup, Atlantic brant, and black ducks.
 We are blessed/cursed (depending on who you talk with and when) with an abundance of Canada geese, and have plenty of mallards.
 Our zone has the Special Sea Duck Area, with its extended season and bag limits for scoter, eider and long-tailed duck (see regulation guide for details).
 Just about every other species of duck common to New York can be found at one time or another, somewhere on the island.
 This includes species with no open season, such as an occasional harlequin duck or white-fronted goose, so hunters must be certain to identify their target before they shoot.
 On Long Island, Waterfowl Hunter Education courses are offered once or twice a year, and are recommended for both novice and seasoned hunters.
-Call (631) 444-0256 for more information on courses on Long Island or (631) 444-0258 for courses in NYC.
+Call (631) 444-0255 for more information on Waterfowl Hunter Education courses in Regions 1 and 2 (Long Island & NYC).
 You can also find courses on our website.

 Canada geese are plentiful just about everywhere, largely due to the large population of resident geese.
 They love the athletic fields, golf courses, parks, sod farms and lawns that cover the island.
 However, in the early 1990's, a dramatic decline in the migrant Atlantic Population geese resulted in harvest restrictions.
 The regular goose hunting seasons were shortened throughout most of the Atlantic Flyway from 1992/93 through 1995/96, and closed in 1996/97 and 1997/98.
 During this period, biologists were able to clearly identify, delineate and evaluate a separate population of Canada geese.
 This North Atlantic population are the geese that migrate to and through Long Island and other parts of New England.
 The resulting management plan for this separate population allowed a return of a regular goose season to Long Island in 1998.
 In addition to the regular goose season, Long Island has two special seasons specifically for resident geese.
 The first of these is in September for the Central and Eastern Zones of Long Island.
 The second season which is a special late season generally occurs along the North shore of Suffolk County in the Central Zone.
 See the season brochure for details regarding zone boundaries and regulations.